martinwow/weather-scraper/README.md

-# XML_scraper
+# XML scraper

 A simple project that scrapes weather data from automatic weather stations and stores it for future analysis.
 Code is stored in a single file *main.py*.

 Source of weather data is the [arso page](https://meteo.arso.gov.si/met/sl/service/), we're scraping data in the XML format.

 User can specify list of measuring stations that should be monitored and for which parameters data should be retrieved.
+Code runs indefinitely until manual interruption; in PyCharm, this is CTRL+C.

 Data is fetched every hour after starting the process.
 Initially, it's stored in a pandas dataframe, giving options for analytical procedures.
 After that, data is optionally stored into a csv file as well as a simple SQL database.
 Two databases are an option: sqlite and mySQL.
 SQLite database can be created, mySQL is a mock database.